All That Yarn - Donating Time and Yarn

 If you are interested in donating, check with your local services.
 I know that there are online charity organizations that can use crocheted or knitted items.
 Just a few I know of:

-Mother Bear Project (making stuffed bears for orphans in Africa)
+Mother Bear Project (making stuffed knit or crochet bears for HIV orphans in Africa)

 Chemo Caps for cancer patients (lots of patterns online)

-Warm Up America (making blankets for any needy person)
+Warm Up America (making blankets for any needy person, USA based) - part of the Craft Yarn Council's list of charities (see craftyarncouncil.com)

 Lists of charitable organizations can be found at Red Heart Yarn’s website, or just searching online for “charities needing knit or crochet items).
 Some want money instead of items, so be sure to check them out before you contact them.